odigos-io/odigos/README.md

     <a href="https://www.youtube.com/watch?v=nynyV7FC4VI">Demo Video</a> • <a href="https://docs.odigos.io">Documentation</a> • <a href="https://join.slack.com/t/odigos/shared_invite/zt-1d7egaz29-Rwv2T8kyzc3mWP8qKobz~A">Join Slack Community</a>
 </h2>

-Odigos uses OpenTelemetry and eBPF to automatically build agnostic observability pipelines for all application in a k8s cluster with no code changes.
+Odigos uses OpenTelemetry and eBPF to automatically build agnostic observability pipelines for all applications in a k8s cluster with no code changes.

 ### ✨ Language Agnostic Auto-instrumentation